Razorback Developments

-Razorback Developments was a British video games developer that specialised in creating handheld games.
-Founded in 2003 by David Leitch, Jeff Tawney, Cameron Sheppard and Chris Walsh, Razorback was set up initially to create a series of licensed games on the Nintendo GBA for the publisher THQ.
+Razorback Developments Limited was a British video game developer based in Lewes, East Sussex that specialised in creating handheld games.
+Founded on 17 March 2004 by David Leitch, Jeff Tawney, Cameron Sheppard and Chris Walsh, Razorback was set up initially to create a series of licensed games on the Game Boy Advance for the publisher THQ.
 It then focused on developing a collection of licensed and original games for the Nintendo DS.

 The studio created 12 titles in total, across various handheld formats.
-It was nominated for the “Best Handheld Games Studio” in the 2006 Develop Industry Excellence Awards.
+It was nominated for "Best Handheld Games Studio" in the 2006 Develop Industry Excellence Awards.

 The company ceased trading in March 2012.